phanakata/ML_for_kirigami_design/README.md

 1. Data generation and data handling
-...* A jupyter notebook to generate atomic configurations for <a href="https://lammps.sandia.gov/" style="color:#268cd7 ">LAMMPS</a> input file is avalaible in `generate_LAMMPS_input/generate_LAMMPS_configuration_input.ipynb`.
+* A jupyter notebook to generate atomic configurations for <a href="https://lammps.sandia.gov/" style="color:#268cd7 ">LAMMPS</a> input file is avalaible in `generate_LAMMPS_input/generate_LAMMPS_configuration_input.ipynb`.
 New methods to generate parallel cuts are now avalaible.
-...* A simple jupyter notebook to convert coarse-grained dataset to fine-grid dataset is avalaible in `models/regression_CNN/convert_coarse_to_fine.ipynb`
+* A simple jupyter notebook to convert coarse-grained dataset to fine-grid dataset is avalaible in `models/regression_CNN/convert_coarse_to_fine.ipynb`

 2. Regression and optimization
-...* A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/tf_fgrid_dnn_validtrain.py` ...* A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple/simple_machine_learning.ipynb`
+* A python code to perform regression with TensorFlow is avalaible in `models/regression_CNN/tf_fgrid_dnn_validtrain.py`
+* A simple jupyter notebook to perform predictions with scikit-learn package is avalaible in `models/simple/simple_machine_learning.ipynb`

+4. Dataset
-4. Raw dataset of coarse-grained grid can be found in `mddata`.
+* Raw dataset of coarse-grained grid can be found in `mddata`.
 This dataset generated using AIREBO potential with 1.7 mincutoff which is the default of CH.airebo.

 3. Supervised Autoencoder
-...* A sAE notebook to perform forward and inverse design is now avaliable in `models_supervisedAutoencoder_forwardInverseDesign/supervisedAE_for_kirigamiDesign.ipynb`.
+* A sAE notebook to perform forward and inverse design is now avaliable in `models_supervisedAutoencoder_forwardInverseDesign/supervisedAE_for_kirigamiDesign.ipynb`.
 See notebook for details of the code.

 This package is still under developement.
 More features will be added soon.